 As you know by now, CBD suppresses the psychoactive effects of THC, so if you’re looking for a more mellow experience either buy a more potent strain and consume a little, or buy a CBD dominant strain and have no worries.

-Another thing that characterises every strain is that it has a certain ratio of cannabinoids, which make it what it is.
+Another thing that characterizes every strain is that it has a certain ratio of cannabinoids, which make it what it is.
 This is broken down very neatly in this article, but here’s a quick recap for you:

-More prominent side effects for novice users.
+More prominent side-effects for novice users.